 An 8 week class that provides training in stress reduction, meditation, and mindful-movement to mobilize your mind/body resources to work with stress, anxiety, chronic pain, and chronic illness in new ways that can promote growth and healing.
 People who have participated in MBSR have found relief from a range of physiological and stress-related conditions such as chronic pain, IBS, migraine, and anxiety.

-In this group you will have opportunities to learn about stress management skills to increase your tolerance for distressing feelings, and to improve your ability to cope with strong feelings.
-In group you will learn to better identify and improve your interpersonal skill set and gain increased capacity to appreciate your emotional world as a guidepost rather than a barrier to success.
-Format of the group involves education and training, combined with discussion.
-Between meetings you will have a chance to practice targeted skills and report back to the group about your successes and challenges.
-Please join us!
+In this group you will have opportunities to learn about stress management and coping skills to increase your tolerance for distressing feelings, and to improve your ability to cope with strong feelings.
+In this skills based group you will learn to identify and improve your interpersonal skill set and gain an increased capacity to appreciate your emotional world as a guidepost rather than a barrier.
+The format of this group involves DBT-informed education and training combined with discussion.
+Between meetings you will have the chance to practice the DBT-informed targeted skills and to report back to the group on your challenges and successes.